siduction/sidu-manual/data/en/0315-part-lvm_en.md

 mount /media/spock
 ~~~

-Again, the *lvreduce* command must be given the resize** value as an option.
+Again, the *lvreduce* command must be given the size **change** value as an option.
-The resize2sf* command resizes the file system exactly to the size of the logical volume.
+The *resize2sf* command resizes the file system exactly to the size of the logical volume.

 ### Manage LVM with a GUI program